tonytonev/JokeRecommender/README.md

 Parameters X and Theta are cached in /cache/ after training, and loaded for use the next time.
 If you want to train a new model you can delete /cache/X.npy and /cache/Theta.npy or modify run.py.
 Modify run.py to change the hyper parameters of the model.

+If you want to continue train a model from cached parameters X and Theta for more iterations, you can do so like so:

+    X = np.load('cache/X.npy')
+    Theta = np.load('cache/Theta.npy')
+    X, Theta = model(params = (X, Theta))

+The function model() will continue training with the given X and Theta.
+Note that the number of features must be the same or the dimensions won't match up and it cause an error.